traefik/traefik/docs/configuration/backends/kubernetes.md

 ### Authentication

-Is possible to add additional authentication annotations to the Ingress object.
+Additional authentication annotations can be added to the Ingress object.
 The source of the authentication is a Secret object that contains the credentials.

 | Annotation                                    | Description                                                                                                 |